 WHS/OH&S legislation requires that a business eliminates the hazard and where it is not practicable to do so they must adopt the risk management process to an ACCEPTABLE LEVEL of risk which is as AS LOW AS REASONABLY ACCEPTABLE (ALARA).
-Risk controls should be selected given consideration to the Hierarchy of Controls with Elimination the most preferred and PPE (or behaviour is some businesses Hierarchy of Control Diagrams) the least.
+Risk controls should be selected given consideration to the Hierarchy of Controls, with Elimination as the most preferred and PPE (or behaviour in some businesses' Hierarchy of Control Diagrams) the least.